 South Bruny Island is larger than North Bruny, less developed, has a greater range of altitudes (from beaches to cliff tops) and greater diversity of habitat types, wet eucalypt forest and coastal heathlands.

 Less than half of South Bruny Island has been cleared for settlement and agriculture, and 5,149 hectares of the southern tip of the island is protected by South Bruny National Park.

 Corner of the main rd and Sheepwash Road

 This is my favourite ‘shop’ on Bruny Island.
-Two lonely converted retro fridges sit unattended on the corner of the road with the only allusion to it being a place of business is a wood plank above the fridges with THEBRUNYBAKER painted on it.
+Two lonely converted retro fridges sit unattended on the corner of the road, with the only allusion to it being a place of business being a wood plank above the fridges with THEBRUNYBAKER painted on it.
 But when you open the fridges, you’ll find that they are stoked with loaves of still hot, fresh-from-the-oven sourdough bread.

 The Bruny Baker is operated on the honesty system – there is a little box inside one of the fridges to deposit your cash in.
 And the bread is absolutely delicious.
 So if you didn’t pick up a baguette at the Cheese & Beer Co, grab a loaf for lunch and have a picnic in Adventure Bay.